GIScience/climate-action-hiwalk/README.md

 ### Compute Function

 Now comes the main coding part.
 This function is where you can explode your genius and create ohsome results.
+You are free to create additional classes or methods as needed or write a single script just as you would in jupyter.

+You will probably also use external services like [ohsome-py](https://github.com/GIScience/ohsome-py).
+In addition, you can use the provided utilities of the CA team.
+A list with example usages can be found in the [climatoology](https://gitlab.gistools.geog.uni-heidelberg.de/climate-action/climatoology) repository.

+The only requirement is to return a (potentially empty) list of Artifacts i.e. results.
+Note that artifacts have a `file_path` attribute which takes a path to a file.
+You therefore have to save all your (potential) results on disk and then pass that filename to the Artifact.
+The plugin will then read the file and send it to the file store, but you don't have to worry about that.
+Yet, your file should be written under a specific path in the system.
+The input parameter `resources` provides this path via the `resources.computation_dir` attribute.
+Write all your output to that directory.

 Keep in mind to update the input parameter class and the tests while you are coding away.

-If you need more inspiration, the full workflow above has been completed for the [dummy plugin](https://gitlab.gistools.geog.uni-heidelberg.de/climate-action/operator-contributions/dummy).

 ## Finalisation

 If you are satisfied with the results and the tests pass, you have succeeded!
-Please create a merge request to main and ask the CA team for a review.
+Please create a merge request to `main` and ask the CA team for a review.

 Unfortunately, seeing your plugin in production takes a bit more setup.
 You will have to set up the [infrastructure](https://gitlab.gistools.geog.uni-heidelberg.de/climate-action/infrastructure) and set a range of environment variables.
-But the CA team can support you here.
+But don't worry.
+Its documentation is just as extensive as this one.

 After your plugin is ready for production, the CA team will create a Docker image and deploy your code to the infrastructure.